moabid42/S3canner/README.md

 Here are some potential future features and enhancements that could be added to the project:

 - Central Yara bucket, where we should be updating (daily?) and pulling new CVE from public repos + custom rules.
+- Creating report and send it via SNS instead of just a mssg.